Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/w/wget/README.md

   * Added libpsl as a dependency.
 We do not use libmetalink though, and it looks like at least Red Hat linux wants to get rid of libmetalink.

+### Version 1.21.4 from CPE 23.12 on

+  * Trivial port of the 1.21.3 EasyConfig.

+  * But added license information to the installation directories.